 His eldest son, Bharata, was destined to be Chakravarti, the ruler of the whole world.
 This meant his brothers had to accept him as their overlord.
 Rather than do that, his brothers renounced their kingdoms and became monks, all except Bahubali.
 So Bharata declared war on Bahubali.
 To prevent unnecessary bloodshed, it was decided that the two brothers would engage in a duel and sort matters between them (a lesson war-mongering politicians of today can surely take).
 In these duels, Bahubali emerged winner.

 He was about to strike Bharata with his fist when he suddenly experienced a moment of acute self-awareness: how could he strike his own elder brother?
 Why?
 He decided to renounce the world, and become a monk like his other brothers, but that would mean he would have to bow to them in the monastery, even though they were younger than him, because they became monks before him and so were now senior monks.
+Meanwhile, Booi Casino is gaining in popularity among players from all over the world.
+You can check out the full review on our website right now.
 He did not want to bow to anyone.
 He wanted to renounce the whole world, but how could he renounce the ground on which he stood, the ground that was now under the control of Bharata?

 Bahubali had raised his hand to strike Bharata.
 Instead he used that hand to pluck out his hair, thus declaring to the world that he had renounced his crown and his kingdom.
 He stood upright in one place, not moving, refusing to take any more space than required.
 He shut his eyes and immersed himself in meditation.
 His clothes fell off his body, but he did not open his eyes.
 Ants and serpents climbed his body, but he did not open his eyes.
 Creepers grew around his feet, but he did not open his eyes.
 Everybody was amazed by this great sage.
 They all came and bowed to him, everyone, even Bharata and his brothers.
 Finally the sisters came, but they noticed that though meditation and austerity had granted Bahubali great wisdom, he was a step away from all wisdom.
 ‘Get off the elephant,’ they said.
 Hearing their words, the last obstacle was removed, for Bahubali realised his ego prevented him from entering the realm of the wisest of the wise, the ego that stopped him from bowing to Bharata as a king, the ego that stopped him from bowing to his other brothers as a monk, that ego that prevented him from standing on land that belonged to another.
 Bahubali did as his sister’s instructed and became one of the most revered Jain sages, his image with creepers around his feet representing all the fetters that bind us to this earth and prevent us from rising.